sjbennett123/scottjbennett/content/toee/equipment.md

 - Spell components for 3 Months -- Expires August 6'th--

 - Common spell ingredients you are assumed to have.
-You are assumed to be taking the time to gather them as well.
-If the spell component is more than a few gold pieces and consumed you will need to replenish it.
+	- You are assumed to be taking the time to gather them as well.
+	- If the spell component is more than a few gold pieces and consumed you will need to replenish it.

 **Camping Supplies**

-- tent
+- ⛺tent
 - bedroll
 - utility knife
 - 🪢  50 feet of rope